octopus-network/omnity-indexer/README.md

 ## Architecture
 ![alt text](./assets/architecture.png)
-Omnity Indexer is made up of three main parts: synchronizer, index database and API service:
+Omnity Indexer is made up of three main parts: Synchronizer, Index database and API service:

 1. Synchronizer, which synchronizes data and states from omnity canisters and saves them to the index database.